endtwist/AjaxIM/README.md

 ## Node Compatibility

-The `master` branch of Ajax IM is compatible with node --version:
+The `socket-io` branch of Ajax IM is compatible with node --version:

-    v0.4.1
+    v0.4.6

 ## Contributing